aspose-storage-cloud/aspose-storage-cloud-docs/storage/getting-started/available-sdks/_index.md

 {{< /tabs >}}

-In order to start using Aspose for Cloud APIs in your applications, SDKs provides two separate classes for setting API Keys and Base Product URI.
+In order to start using Aspose Cloud APIs in your applications, SDKs provides two separate classes for setting API Keys and Base Product URI.

 ## **Setting Application Info**
-Once you [Sign Up](http://dashboard.aspose.cloud/) with Aspose for Cloud, you are entitled to create various applications under your account.
-A default App is created upon creation of your Aspose for Cloud Account, however, you can create more Aspose for Cloud Apps if you want.
-Each Aspose for Cloud App is identified by unique App SID and App Key.
-You need to properly sign every Aspose for Cloud URI with your private App Key.
-SDKs hide all the details of signing the URI and you only need to initialize AsposeApp class's static variables as shown below:
+Once you [Sign Up](http://dashboard.aspose.cloud/) with Aspose Cloud, you are entitled to create various applications under your account.
+You can create as many Aspose Cloud Applications as you want.
+Each Aspose Cloud Application is identified by unique Client Id and Client Secret.
+You need to properly authenticate every Aspose Cloud URI with your Application Keys.
+SDKs hide all the details of authentication and you only need to initialize AsposeApp class's static variables as shown below:

 {{< tabs tabTotal="6" tabID="12" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" >}}